umutsobe/.NET-Docker-Jenkins-Github-CI-CD/README.md

 # Fully automated API

+- ASP.NET 7, Docker, Jenkins, Github, DigitalOcean Server
-When pushed to the main branch with Git, the application is recompiled and published
+- When pushed to the main branch with Git, the application is recompiled and published to my DigitalOcean server.